-An SPCC Plan is required for an onshore or offshore facility that is engaged in drilling, producing, gathering, storing, processing, refining, transferring, distributing, using, or consuming oil of any type or in any form, and meets the following criteria:
+An SPCC Plan is required for an onshore or offshore facility that is engaged in drilling, producing, gathering, storing, processing, refining, transferring, distributing, using, or consuming oil or oil products, and meets the following criteria:

-Note: According to the EPA, the presence of dikes, drainage control structures, treatment systems, or other equipment that may restrain, contain, or otherwise prevent the flow of oil cannot be used to conclude that a facility is not reasonably expected to discharge oil in harmful quantities to navigable waters or adjoining shorelines.
+Note: According to the EPA, the presence of dikes or other structures which may serve to prevent the flow of discharged oil cannot be used to conclude that a facility is not reasonably expected to discharge oil in harmful quantities to navigable waters or adjoining shorelines.

 New facilities (not involved in oil production) that are subject to SPCC requirements must have SPCC Plans prepared and implemented before beginning facility operations.
 Oil production facilities that are subject to SPCC requirements must have SPCC Plans prepared and implemented within six months after beginning facility operations.

-Examples of non-transportation-related facilities that are subject to SPCC requirements:
+Examples of non-transportation-related facilities that may be required to have SPCC Plans:

-- Industrial, commercial, agricultural, governmental, and public facilities that use and store oil
+- Industrial, commercial, agricultural, governmental, educational, and public facilities that use and store oil.

-Oil types and oil containers that are subject to SPCC requirements are available as a downloadable PDF here.
+Examples of oil types and oil containers that are subject to SPCC requirements are available as a downloadable PDF here

-The purpose of an SPCC Plan is to form a comprehensive oil spill prevention, control, and countermeasure program that minimizes the potential for oil spills and provides the necessary personnel, equipment, and procedures to prevent oil spills from reaching navigable waters or adjoining shorelines.
-SPCC Plans must be prepared in accordance with the applicable SPCC Plan requirements of 40 CFR Part 112 and must be certified by a licensed Professional Engineer (PE).
-Exception to the PE certification requirement applies to Tier 1 and Tier 2 Qualified Facilities that have the option of preparing and certifying their SPCC Plans without a PE.
-The exception applies only if the State’s engineer licensing board allows SPCC Plan certification without a PE.
+SPCC Plans must be prepared in accordance with the applicable requirements of 40 CFR Part 112 and must be certified by a licensed Professional Engineer (PE).
+Tier I and Tier II Qualified Facilities (as defined in 40 CFR 112.3(g)) have the option of preparing and certifying their SPCC Plans without a PE; however, the option applies only if the State’s engineer licensing board allows SPCC Plan certification without a PE.

 SPCC Plan Amendment